-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of GPM Metals Inc. (Formerly Guyana Precious Metals Inc.) ("GPM" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2013.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of GPM Metals Inc. ("GPM" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2014.
 This MD&A was written to comply with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the years ended December 31, 2012, together with the notes thereto.
+This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the years ended December 31, 2014 and 2013, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
-The Company's consolidated financial statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
-Information contained herein is presented as of March 27, 2014, unless otherwise indicated.
+The Company's unaudited condensed interim consolidated financial statements and the financial information contained in this MD&A are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
+Information contained herein is presented as of April 28, 2015, unless otherwise indicated.